 SIM card registration in the Philippines is nearing its deadline.
 If you haven’t yet, here's how to register your SIM card in the Philippines.

 What is SIM Card Registration in the Philippines?

 Under the SIM Card Registration Act of the Philippines (Republic Act No. 11934), all Philippine subscriber identity module (SIM) cards must be registered.
 The SIM owner’s personal information is attached to the registration and acts as its unique identifier.

 This SIM card registration policy covers all individuals—including foreigners—and corporate entities using SIM cards bought in the Philippines for mobile phones and modems.

-SIM card registration in the Philippines started last December 27, 2022.
-Whether you have a physical or embedded SIM (also called eSIM), you need to register it until the April 26, 2023 deadline to avoid SIM deactivation.
+Your most urgent questions might include "Can I still register my SIM card?" or "Until when can I register my SIM?"
+Whether you have a physical or embedded SIM (also called eSIM), you need to register it until the extended Philippine SIM card registration deadline on July 25, 2023, to avoid deactivation.

-👉 Why is SIM Card Registration in the Philippines Mandatory?
+👉 Why is SIM Card Registration Mandatory in the Philippines?